Home loan interest rate comparison

-Bajaj Finserv home loans come with attractive interest rates starting at 6.65%**.
+Bajaj Finserv home loan comes with attractive interest rate starting at 7.70%*.
 The attractive structure of fees and charges allows you to repay comfortably and lower your EMIs to Rs.
-642/Lakh*.
-By meeting our simple eligibility parameters and with minimal documentation, you can get ample funds to buy, construct, or renovate your home.
+713/Lakh*.
+By meeting our simple eligibility parameters and minimum home loan documents requirement, you can get ample funds to buy, construct, or renovate your home.

 Use our online home loan EMI calculator to plan your repayment with ease.
-You can select a tenor of up to 30 years and an interest rate starting at 6.65%** to determine the EMIs that suit you.
+You can select a tenor of up to 30 years and an interest rate to determine the EMIs that suit you.

 You can also choose to transfer your existing home loan to us by following a simple process.
-Our home loan balance transfer facility comes with an array of features including competitive interest rates and a high-value top-up loan.
+Our home loan balance transfer facility comes with an array of features including competitive housing loan interest rate and a high-value top-up loan.
 What’s more, it comes with nil part-prepayment and foreclosure charges.

-Apply online now for a home loan and get a step closer to fulfilling your dream of owning your house.
+Apply for a home loan online and get a step closer to fulfilling your dream of owning your house.